Home Page

 Plus we run our own Competitions

-In addition over the last few years we have run National Poetry Competitions with valuable cash prizes.
+In addition over the last few years we have run Open National Poetry Competitions with valuable cash prizes.
 These competitions have attracted entries from all over the country and even a few from abroad!

 Winning poems from our latest competitions are to be found elsewhere on this site.